Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 How does membership work, and what do I get?

-Membership unlocks the sightings map plus safety and ethics guidance designed for responsible viewing.
+Membership unlocks the sightings map along with safety and ethics guidance designed for responsible wildlife viewing.

 What is the pricing, and can I cancel anytime?

-Monthly is $99 and Annual is $499, and you can cancel anytime.
+Monthly membership is $49, and annual membership is $299.
+You can cancel anytime.

 Can my family share a membership, and how many devices are allowed?

 Yes.
-One membership can be shared across up to 2 devices.
+One membership can be used across up to 2 devices.

 Still have questions?